 QUALIFICATIONS & EXPERIENCE:

-- An advanced degree in law, political science or policy
+- An advanced degree in law, political science or policy, or equivalent additional experience

 - A minimum of 2 years of direct policymaking or advocacy experience, legislative preferred

 - Demonstrated expertise in political advocacy, preferably in the social justice arena

 - Experience building, leading, and/or motivating the productive work of legislative coalitions